-In principle, the distortions can be avoided by adjusting the rules of payment frequently, but this involves menu costs that could be substantial.
+In principle, the distortions can be avoided by frequent adjustment of the rules of payment, but this involves menu costs that could be substantial.
 Similarly, an indexation could induce prohibitive information costs.

-As a matter of fact, the periods during which financial payment rules are fixed despite inflation can be substantial.
-In some countries fixed interest credit contracts extend over 20 years or more, and in most countries tax laws are revised after decades rather than years.
+In fact, the periods during which financial payment rules are fixed despite inflation can be substantial.
+In some countries, fixed interest credit contracts extend over twenty years or more, and in most countries tax laws are revised after decades rather than years.

-Among the potential distortions those resulting from historical cost accounting seem particularly important.
+Among potential distortions, those resulting from historical cost accounting seem particularly important.
 The tax law fixes depreciation rules for real assets invested by firms on the basis of their historical purchasing value rather than their current reproduction cost.
-When there is inflation, this means that the real depreciation over the lifetime of an asset will always be below 100 % of the asset's real value.
-Even when the tax law allows for accelerated depreciation, this will typically discriminate the investment process and induce both a slowdown of economic growth and an expulsion of capital to other countries.4
+When there is inflation, this means that the real depreciation over the lifetime of an asset will always be below 100 per cent of the asset's real value.
+Even when the tax law allows for accelerated depreciation, this typically will discriminate the investment process and induce both a slowdown of economic growth and an expulsion of capital to other countries.4

-The government's extra revenue from historical cost accounting is about 10 times the revenue from the inflation tax on money holding.5 It would not be surprizing if the real economic distortions created by historical cost accounting were also much bigger than the Bailey-Lucas type of inflationary welfare loss.
+The government's extra revenue from historical cost accounting is about ten times the revenue from the inflation tax on money-holding.5 It would not be surprising if the real economic distortions created by historical cost accounting were also much bigger than the Bailey-Lucas type of inflationary welfare loss.